single bottom, Diamond & CBN Usage Principals

 The type of material being processed significantly impacts the choice of coolant.
 Different materials have varying thermal properties and machining characteristics, which influence the type of coolant best suited for the operation.

-• Soft Materials: For softer materials such as plastics, water-based coolants are generally effective.
+• check icon Soft Materials: For softer materials such as plastics, water-based coolants are generally effective.
 These coolants offer excellent heat dissipation and are economical, making them suitable for general-purpose cutting and grinding.

 Type of Diamond Tool